 The RampWarden Phase 1 Rope Screening Program is designed to compare candidate aircraft tie-down ropes under a controlled static loading protocol.
-The goal is not to certify a rope for aircraft use, but to create a consistent first-pass screening method that helps identify which rope constructions deserve further evaluation in later dynamic, gust, wet-cycle, and snubber testing.
+The goal is not to certify a rope for aircraft use or select a RampWarden rope product.
+The goal is to create a consistent educational screening method that helps pilots understand how different rope constructions behave under load, after wet conditioning, and after a lightly preloaded rope is exposed to water.

 Why the Rope Is Tested as an Assembly